nogibjj/Eric_Ortega_Rodriguez_Mini_Project_2/README.md

 [requirements.txt](requirements.txt)

 Function: This file lists all the Python dependencies required for the project.
 It specifies the exact versions of packages needed, making it easy to install all dependencies with a single command.
+For this project specifically, we will be using pandas and matplotlib.

 [hello.yml](.github/workflows/hello.yml)